POETSII/tinsel/README.md

 <img align="center" src="doc/figures/tile.png">

-Note that there is also experimental support for [custom accelerators](doc/custom) in tiles.
+There is also experimental support for [custom accelerators](doc/custom) in tiles.

 #### Tinsel FPGA